 I am not a boring financial planner.
-Nor am I an investment advisor, insurance salesperson, mortgage broker, real estate agent, accountant, stockbroker or motivational speaker.
+Nor am I an investment advisor, insurance salesperson, mortgage broker, real estate agent, accountant or stockbroker.
 I am not employed in the financial services industry at all.
 I do not hold an Australian Financial Services Licence, nor am I an Authorised Representative of a licence holder.
 I’m a TV cameraman based at Parliament House in Canberra.
 You’re probably now thinking, “Great.
 I’m wasting my time on this course.”

 To make you feel better, here is a photo of me at work.